uhasker/getting-things-done-in-next-js/src/chapter9/07-flexbox.md

 ### Flex Basis

-You can use the `basis-{size}` utilities to set the initial size of flex items:
+You can use the `basis-{size}` utilities to set the initial size of flex items.

+Consider the following example:

 ```jsx
 export default function Home() {